-The leverage ratio is planned during the yearly planning process and is monthly monitored in the Group Risk Report.
-It is also part of the Addiko Recovery Indicators list with thresholds regularly monitored and reported to Management and Supervisory Board.
+The leverage ratio is planned during the yearly planning process and is monitored on a monthly basis in the Group Risk Report.
+It is also part of the Addiko Recovery Indicators list with thresholds regularly monitored and reported to the Management and Supervisory Board.
 Leverage ratio thresholds are also defined on the level of each individual entity and monitoring is undertaken at local entity level.